 The Village undertakes only to use diligence and care to provide a constant supply of water.
 In the event of interruption of the supply, the Village shall not be liable for any resulting damages.
 The Village reserves the right to shut off the water in its mains at any time without notice.

-The mains, pipes and lines of the Water System may be tapped, and taps and valves, and other equipment of the system, including curb box valves, may be operated, and meters installed, serviced or removed only by designated individuals, with the authorization of the Superintendent of the DPW (the “Superintendent”).
+The mains, pipes and lines of the Water System may be tapped, and taps and valves, and other equipment of the system, including curb box valves, may be operated, and meters installed, serviced or removed only by designated individuals, with the authorization of the DPW Superintendent (the “Superintendent”).

-The property, equipment, supplies and other resources of the Water System, including the water supplied, are not available to anyone for their personal use, except as provided for in these rules and regulations.
+The property, equipment, supplies and other resources of the Water System, including the water supplied, are not available to anyone for their personal use, except as provided for in these Rules and Regulations.

-Use of Water System resources by other jurisdictions or institutions may be approved only by the Village Board of Trustees, upon its finding that such use serves the interests of the Water System and its users.
+Use of Water System resources by other jurisdictions or institutions may be approved only by the Village Board of Trustees, upon its finding that such use serves the interests of the Village, the Water System and its users.

+All capitalized terms shall have the meaning ascribed to such terms herein.

 SUMMARY OF USER RESPONSIBILITIES AND WATER SERVICE CHARGES

-These summaries are not all inclusive.
-These rules and regulations apply at all times.
+These summaries are not all inclusive of all terms of use of the Water System.
+These Rules and Regulations shall apply at all times.

 I. USER RESPONSIBILITIES

-The s of all property connected to the Water System Must:
+The owners of all properties connected to the Water System must:

 (1) Make provisions for installation of a standard meter.
 It must be in plain view and free of obstructions to reading, servicing or removal.

-(2) Provide access to all parts of the property during all reasonable hours.
+(2) Provide access to all parts of the property during all reasonable hours for the purposes of monitoring and maintaining the Water System, including the following:

+a. inspection of water service, the meter, plumbing or any other equipment related to the Water System for the purposes of determining compliance with these Rules and Regulations;

+b. replacement of water service, the meter, plumbing or other equipment related to the Water System as determined necessary by the Village Board of Trustees and/or by the DPW Superintendent;

+c. replacement of deficient service lines due to deteriorated conditions and/or unacceptable materials of construction (such as, but not necessarily limited to, lead and galvanized steel pipe); and

+d. such other purposes as may be deemed necessary by the Village Board of Trustees and/or the DPW Superintendent from time to time.

-(3) Protect and maintain all Water Systems equipment installed on their property.
-This includes maintenance of the visibility and accessibility of the curb box cap and stem.
+(3) Protect and maintain all Water System equipment installed on their property to current standards.
+This shall include installation of any required valves, meters, plumbing or other equipment—and maintenance of the visibility and accessibility of the curb box cap and stem.

-(4) Be aware of the billing system and be responsible for timely and full payment of all bills.
+(4) Be aware of the billing system and be responsible for timely and full payment of all bills and charges.

-(5) Provide access for meter readings or provide readings, in writing, under conditions prescribed by the Superintendent, when requested.
+(5) Provide access for meter readings (including by installation of meters that can be read remotely) or, if permitted by the DPW Superintendent, provide readings, in writing, under conditions prescribed by the DPW Superintendent, when requested.

 (6) Comply with the general restrictions on water use and any special restrictions that may be imposed from time to time.